 For a sole proprietor or independent contractor, payroll costs include wages, commissions, income, or net earnings from self-employment, capped at $100,000 per year for each employee.

 If you laid off or furloughed employees between Feb.
 15 and April 26, you have until June 30 to rehire them and apply to the program.
+If your rehire offer has been rejected, refer to this blog post.
 Loan forgiveness will be reduced if your full-time employee headcount or employee wages are reduced by more than 25 percent.
 For non-forgiven amounts, the term is two years at a one percent interest rate, with a provision for deferring payments for six months.

 You must also certify that you used the forgiveness loan amount to keep employees and make eligible mortgage interest, rent, and utility payments.
 The lender will make a decision on the forgiveness within 60 days.

 Paycheck Protection Program Flexibility Act (PPPFA) passed June 4, 2020.

 Due to the rapidly changing guidelines around the available relief programs for small business owners, we recommend you consult your CPA for further guidance.

 We provide services to help you handle compliance with state laws, hiring, and all your other HR needs.
 If you have questions about managing your employees during the COVID-19 pandemic or any other questions, please reach out to us and SCHEDULE A CALL, or call: 877.779.4747, or email: firstname.lastname@example.org.

 HR for Health is one of the nation’s leading Human Resources Management Systems (HRMS) used by small to mid-sized practices.
 HR for Health has provided the following complimentary articles to ensure you have a game plan when addressing complex HR matters.